 There are other adapter models that plug into a 12-volt socket and leverage the FM modulator to facilitate hands-free communication.

 Bonus: Many of these devices let you stream music right from your smartphone.

 Bluetooth car kit, prices vary by make and model, Amazon.com

-Sure, Google Maps on your smartphone can talk you through a road trip, but wouldn’t it be more fun to be able to talk back.
+Sure, Google Maps on your smartphone can talk you through a road trip, but wouldn’t it be more fun to be able to talk back?
 One of the most popular systems out there is the Garmin Nüvi 2589LMT, which uses voice-activated navigation to get you where you want to go.
-And right now the Nüvi 2589LMT is on sale for 47 percent off on Amazon.
-Plus, it can be linked with a Bluetooth-enabled smartphone for hands-free calling, and you can even pair it with Garmin’s BC 30 wireless back up camera (also on sale) — making this device a great bang for your buck!
+Plus, it can be linked with a Bluetooth-enabled smartphone for hands-free calling, and you can even pair it with Garmin’s BC 30 wireless back up camera—making this device a great bang for your buck!

 Rearview mirrors are incredibly helpful while driving, but when used in conjunction with backup cameras, you’ve got a game changer.
 Adding a rearview back-up camera to the mix makes tasks like reversing and parallel parking much easier.
 Many of the more advanced GPS navigational units can be connected to one (or more) cameras, and some even include a back-up camera kit with their nav units or as an add-on.
 You can also pick up standalone wired and wireless units that connect to the video port of a GPS unit.